-Just when it looked like Congress was too distracted by impeachment proceedings to worry about taxes, it managed to cobble together new legislation in a year-end appropriations measure, including extensions of numerous tax provisions that had million.
-The tax exclusion is only available for debt on a principal residence.
+Just when it looked like Congress was too distracted by impeachment proceedings to worry about taxes, it managed to cobble together new legislation in a year-end appropriations measure, including extensions of numerous tax provisions that had expired or were about to expire.
+Most of the "extenders" in the new Taxpayer Certainty and Disaster Relief Act will remain in effect through the end of 2020.